CambridgeEngineering/PartIB-Computing-Device-Programming/keep-going.rst

 Functions
 ---------

 Try the following code.
-What does the select_led function do?
-If you are intrguiged by the expression "t%3", look for its definition; it is the remainder after division of t by 3, also called `modulo <https://en.wikipedia.org/wiki/Modulo_operation>`_.
+What does the **select_led** function do?
+If you are intrigued by the expression "t%3", look for its definition; it is the remainder after division of t by 3, also called `modulo <https://en.wikipedia.org/wiki/Modulo_operation>`_.

 .. code-block:: c